 The rocket is printed at line 50 by PROCROCKET.
-Line 60 is a short delay and line 90 prints the rocket again in its inverse colour (as specified in line 38 GCOL 4, 1), and so deletes it.
+Line 90 prints the rocket again in its inverse colour (as specified in line 38 GCOL 4,1), and so deletes it.

 As an alternative to this, the rocket could be deleted by replacing line 90 with PROCdelete, deleting line 38, and adding the new procedure